-This is the fifth straight Friday that Palestinians have participated in the "March of Return" along the border fence with Israel.
+This is the seventh straight week that Palestinians have participated in the "March of Return" along the border fence with Israel.

-They are calling for an end to Israel's blockade of the territory and say they want to highlight their right to return to lands their families fled or were expelled from when Israel was founded 70 years ago.
+Palestinians are calling for an end to Israel's blockade of the territory and their right to return to lands their families fled or were expelled from during Israel's founding seven decades ago.

 No Israeli soldiers have been killed or injured.